Go to the main content

 Apology as Control

 A study on identity-based embarrassment in close relationships found that people experience secondhand embarrassment most acutely when a loved one's behavior challenges the social identity they share.
-My daughter isn't embarrassed by veganism.
-She's navigating the social cost of having a mother who doesn't fit the expected script — and she's absorbing that cost by becoming the narrator, the explainer, the buffer between me and the world.
+My mom isn't embarrassed by veganism.
+She's navigating the social cost of having a son who doesn't fit the script she'd written — the hospitality professional, the classically trained cook, the guy who was supposed to open a restaurant someday — and she's absorbing that cost by becoming the narrator, the explainer, the buffer between me and the world.

 The Real Gap

 The generational gap in my family isn't about food.
 It's not about whether lentils count as a real dinner or whether nutritional yeast belongs on pasta.
-It's about something much more uncomfortable — the unspoken family contract that says older women are supposed to stay recognizable.
-Stable.
-Done.
+It's about something much more uncomfortable — the unspoken family contract that says sons are supposed to stay on the trajectory their parents imagined for them.
+Recognizable.
+Predictable.
+On track.

-My grandchildren never signed that contract.
+My dinner guests never signed that contract.
 They just see me.
-They see the woman who makes the food they like, who paints pictures and lets them help, who reads to them before bed.
+They see the guy who makes the food they like, who keeps his home spare and intentional, who'd rather have a meaningful conversation over a simple meal than perform hospitality the way he used to.
 They don't carry a mental file of all the versions of me that came before.
 They only know this one.

-My daughter carries every version.
-And somewhere in the gap between the mother who made pot roast and the mother who orders the roasted vegetable plate, there's a grief she hasn't named yet.
+My mom carries every version.
+And somewhere in the gap between the son who perfected classical French sauces and the son who orders the roasted vegetable plate, there's a grief she hasn't named yet.
 Not for the food — for the certainty.
 For the predictability.
-For the version of me that made her world feel stable by never changing.
+For the version of me that made her world feel stable by following a path she could narrate to her friends.

-And what I know now is that grandparents who keep evolving — who keep learning and questioning and, yes, changing what's on their plate — aren't disrupting the family.
-They're showing the next generation that becoming isn't something you finish in your twenties.
-Or your forties.
+And what I know now is that people who keep evolving — who keep learning and questioning and, yes, changing what's on their plate — aren't disrupting the family.
+They're showing the people around them that becoming isn't something you finish in your twenties.
+Or your thirties.
 Or ever.

 Adam Kelton